tweag/topiary/docs/book/style.md

 The queries used to define formatting rules should be referred to as **"formatting queries"**.
-Using "rules" or "styles", etc. can confuse what it Topiary's core mechanism.
+Using "rules" or "styles", etc. can confuse what is Topiary's core mechanism.

 ## Inline code formatting